The Science-Backed Reasons Why Saving Endangered Species Is Important

 They are the first signal of serious environmental issues.

 There is no better way to track the health of our ecosystems and the species that live in them than through living organisms.
 For instance, freshwater mussels that filter water from the ocean are often the first to signal pollution issues, and the drop in population of peregrine falcons alerted the world to the dangers of DDT.
 These creatures often serve as "canaries in the coal mine," alerting us to dangerous environmental conditions when we would never realize otherwise.
 If these species go extinct, we lose these essential and natural monitors of our environment.
-And FYI, those freshwater mussels species are going extinct.
+And FYI, those freshwater mussels are at risk of disappearing.
 So, if you want to help keep the environment healthy, check out these 30 Easy Ways to Make Your Home More Eco-Friendly.

 They help keep crops (and by proxy, humans) healthy.